blueee04/blog/content/posts/2026-03-12-Attention-Mechanism-Bio.md

 ## Introduction

 If you're diving into research on biological systems, dynamic networks, or AI that learns from complex, time-evolving data, you've probably stumbled into a overwhelming jungle of papers.
-As I'm building my GSOC 2026 proposal for the Openworm Foundation, I realized there are some *game-changing* papers that fundamentally shift how we think about AI and biological systems.
+As I'm building my GSOC 2026 proposal for the Openworm Foundation, I realized there are some papers that fundamentally shift how we think about AI and biological systems.

 Here's the reality: **most biological systems are not static**.
 Brains evolve, cells communicate, organisms adapt.
 Yet many traditional AI models treat the world like a frozen snapshot.
 These five papers challenge that assumption—and in doing so, they're reshaping the entire landscape of spatio-temporal AI and graph learning.